Open-Source-Community/OSC19-Linux-Workshop-Sessions/Session#4Part2.md

 ## Hostname

-This command for show and change the hostname
+This command is for showing and changing the hostname

 To show the hostname : ``hostname``